OctopusDeploy/blog/blog/2022-q1/java-docker-kubernetes/index.md

 ## The Octopus Deploy Underwater App

-The Octopus Deploy Underwater App is a landing page for users who are creating their first deployment.
-It showcases relevent articles for users as well as links to other resources.
+The Octopus Deploy Underwater App is a landing page for users creating their first deployment.
+It showcases relevant articles for users as well as links to other resources.

-You can find the repository of the web application on [GitHub](https://github.com/terence-octo/octopus-underwater-app).
+You can find the web application repository on [GitHub](https://github.com/terence-octo/octopus-underwater-app).

 ## Building and pushing to a registry